nerdo/react-component-boilerplate/README.md

 npm run dev
 ```

-...which simply starts `live-server` and serves content from the `dev` directory.
+...which spins up a web server, serving content from the `dev` directory.

 ### Development (external host)
 You may also want to develop your component inside an existing/external host app.